discord-bugcenter/HelpCenter/README.md

 Help Center is a Discord Bot written for the [Bug Center](https://discord.gg/eNnK7J6MFz) Discord server.
 The main goal of this Bot is to give access to cool features when helping people in our programming support.

+To works properly, it needs a `.env` file with `BOT_TOKEN`, `GITHUB_REPOSITORY_TOKEN` and `GIST_TOKEN` variables defined.
+You could also turn off some extensions if you are focused on one specific file.

 ## License

 The repository is licensed under the [MIT License](https://opensource.org/licenses/MIT) which is an